 Skip to Content

-Sensory Overload In Kids — What It Is, Symptoms, & How to Help
+Sensory Overload In Kids — What It Is, Symptoms, Behaviors, and Practical Strategies

 What’s inside this article: An in depth look at sensory overload.
-Including what sensory overload means, what it looks like and feels like, causes , prevention, and how to provide relief to kids experiencing overstimulation.
+Including what sensory overload means, sensory overload symptoms and behaviors, causes, prevention, and practical strategies to use with kids experiencing overstimulation and overload.

-Is there a child in your life who seems to become anxious, panicked, or overwhelmed very easily?
-Do they seem especially sensitive to sounds, smells, and textures?
+Is there a child in your life who seems to become anxious, panicked, overwhelmed, or perhaps even aggressive very easily?
+Do they seem especially sensitive to sounds, smells, textures, or crowds?

-If you said “yes” to those questions, this heightened sensitivity might be due to sensory overload, a condition where the brain becomes overwhelmed by sensory input.
+If you answered “yes” to those questions, their heightened sensitivity might be due to sensory overload, a condition in which the brain becomes overwhelmed by sensory input.

-In this article, we’ll explore this topic in detail, explaining its meaning, symptoms, and strategies for supporting someone experiencing it.
+In this article, we’ll explore this topic in detail, explaining its meaning, symptoms and behavioral signs, and practical strategies for supporting someone experiencing sensory overload.

 What Is Sensory Overload?

-Sensory overload happens when the brain is bombarded with more sensory information (from sight, smell, taste, touch, and sound) than it can handle.
+Sensory overload happens when the brain is bombarded with more sensory information (from sight, smell, taste, touch, sound, and movement) than it can handle.

-This excess information causes feelings of anxiety, overwhelm, and even meltdowns.
+This excess information causes feelings of anxiety, overwhelm, and discomfort, and when it’s not addressed, it frequently leads to meltdowns.

-While everyone experiences sensory overload occasionally, certain people, especially those who are neurodivergent, are more easily triggered and experience overstimulation more frequently.
+While everyone experiences overstimulation occasionally, certain people, especially those who are neurodivergent, are more easily triggered and experience overstimulation and sensory overload more frequently.

 It may even interfere with their quality of life and make it hard (or sometimes impossible) for them to participate in certain activities.